Field Nation proves to be a winning proposition for OEMs

-Freelancer Management Systems (FMS) are not just a platform for small and mid-sized Third Party Maintenance (TPMs) companies.
-While FMS solutions can help these field service companies become more flexible and gain access to new talent, they also provide tremendous benefits to large Original Equipment Manufacturers (OEMs).
-Approximately nine years ago, Fujitsu North America, a leading provider of technology solutions and multivendor services, undertook a strategic initiative to mitigate the high cost of field service delivery.
-At issue, Fujitsu was experiencing a challenge with managing the peaks and valleys of their field service demand, which was being driven by seasonality factors within the retail industry.
-Typically, Fujitsu had experienced peak demand for project work (e.g., roll-outs, moves/adds/changes, and installations) during a retailers’ slow season.
-While this occured for obvious reasons, it was too costly for OEMs like Fujitsu to staff based on peak demand and doing so resulted in a money-losing proposition.
-On the other hand, staffing based on the valleys or average needs resulted in annual monthly demand levels that led to Fujitsu missing SLA targets and losing customers.
+Fujitsu North America, a leading provider of technology solutions and multivendor services, undertook a strategic initiative to mitigate the high cost of field service delivery.
+Fujitsu was experiencing challenges with managing the peaks and valleys of field service demand.
+These challenges are driven by seasonality factors within the retail industry.
+Typically, Fujitsu experiences peak demand for project work (e.g., roll-outs, moves/adds/changes, and installations) during the retailers’ slow season.
+This occurs for obvious reasons.
+It is too costly for OEMs like Fujitsu to staff to peak demand; doing so would be a losing proposition.
+On the other hand, staffing according to the valleys or average, annual monthly demand levels could lead to situations where Fujitsu misses SLA targets and loses customers.

-Fujitsu found that it can balance out the peaks and valleys in demand for projects by implementing a Variable Workforce (VWF) model.
-The company turned to the online marketplace and FMS platform developed by Field Nation to obtain the freelance technicians needed to support this new business model.
-As a result, Fujitsu could focus its fulltime technicians on emergency demand work.
+Fujitsu found that it can balance out the peaks and valleys in demand for projects by implementing a blended workforce model — effectively augmenting their W2s with on-demand labor.
+The company turned to Field Nation for skilled technicians to support this new business model — finding reliable resources to support their Point of Sale (POS), desktop/laptop, server hardware/software, and kiosk needs.
+As a result, Fujitsu could finally focus its full-time technicians on emergency demand work.

 Fujitsu’s success with the platform led them to utilize it for another part of their service business known as Technical Courier.
-This involves dispatching a freelance technician to a customer site to install and replace parts that have already been delivered via an advanced exchange program.
-The service was developed from a segment of Fujitsu’s customer base that wished to receive the financial benefits that came from an advanced exchange model.
-However, the client lacked the on-staff personnel needed to properly replace defective parts and return them back to Fujitsu.
-Technical Courier services supplied through the Field Nation platform allows Fujitsu to offer its customers the best of both worlds.
+This service dispatches freelance technicians to the customer site to install and replace parts that are already delivered to their site through an advanced exchange program.
+It was developed because a segment of Fujitsu’s customer base wanted to receive the financial benefits that come with the advanced exchange model.
+However, they lacked the personnel on staff to properly replace defective parts with new ones, and return the defective cores back to Fujitsu.

-The net impact of these benefits is that Fujitsu saves approximately $35,000 per technician.
-This is representative of the total administrative, direct labor, and overhead costs associated with bringing on new technicians and keeping them on payroll for one year.
-Caul reports that the average cost for a freelance technician is 34% lower than the cost of a W-2 technician and the economics of using the Field Nation platform acts as a cost avoidance as opposed to a cost savings since they would incur these costs either way.
-By using Field Nation’s FMS platform, Fujitsu is able to avoid the higher cost associated with maintaining a W-2 workforce, which has proven to be a smart business decision for both the company and their customers.
+The net impact of these benefits, according to Caul, is that Fujitsu saves approximately $35,000 per technician.
+This represents the total administrative, direct labor, and overhead costs associated with bringing on a new technician and keeping them on the payroll for one year.
+He reports that the average cost for on-demand labor is 34% lower than the all-in costs of a W2 technician.
+Caul views the economics of using the Field Nation platform as cost avoidance as opposed to cost savings.
+Basically, he’d incur the costs either way.
+By using Field Nation, he avoids the higher cost associated with maintaining a W2 workforce.
+Regardless, it has proven to be a smart business decision for both his company and his customers.